aengl/cocoon-demo/README.md

 2. Install the dependencies by running `npm install` or `yarn`.

 3. Run any of the examples.
-We recommend starting with:
+To learn the basics, it is recommended to start with:

    ```sh
    npm run example:simple-api